JonahRodriguez281/sno/docs/index.md

 	* [Weatherbit API](https://rapidapi.com/weatherbit/api/weather)

-	  * Used to track the weather data pertaining to various mountains across the United States.
+	  * Used to track the weather data pertaining to various skiResorts across the United States.
 The app can function without this service.

 * Trail Map APIs: